Tsukioka Yoshitoshi

-His reputation has only continued to grow, both in the West, and among younger Japanese, and he is now almost universally recognized as the greatest Japanese artist of his era.

 Biography: The early years

-100 Aspects of the Moon No. 7, "Inaba Mountain Moon" The young Toyotomi Hideyoshi leads a small group assaulting the castle on Inaba Mountain (1885).
+100 Aspects of the Moon No. 7, "Inaba Mountain Moon".
+The young Toyotomi Hideyoshi leads a small group assaulting the castle on Inaba Mountain (1885).

 Yoshitoshi was born in the Shimbashi district of old Edo, in 1839.
 His original name was Owariya Yonejiro.
 His father was a wealthy merchant who had bought his way into samurai status.
 At the age of three years, Yoshitoshi left home to live with his uncle, a pharmacist with no son, who was very fond of his nephew.
 At the age of five, he became interested in art and started to take lessons from his uncle.
 In 1850, when he was 11 years old, Yoshitoshi was apprenticed to Kuniyoshi, one of the great masters of the Japanese woodblock print.
 Kuniyoshi gave his apprentice the new artist's name "Yoshitoshi", denoting lineage in the Utagawa School.
 Although he was not seen as Kuniyoshi's successor during his lifetime, he is now recognized as the most important pupil of Kuniyoshi.